BrennerDesign/egofishinggear/_products/ego-fishing-tools/mini-gripper-magnetic-release.md

 filter_mesh:
 left_column_html: >-
   <p>The Mini Gripper Tool with Magnetic Release helps land fish with ease.
 This
-  gripper is equipped with a magnetic release tether and features an extra wide jaw opening.
+  gripper is equipped with a magnetic release and features an extra wide jaw opening.
 In addition, it has an ergonomic foam grip and comfortable palm design.
 Compact and lightweight, the EGO Mini Gripper Tool with Magnetic Release is constructed with an aluminum body and jaw trigger.</p>
 right_column_html: >-